 The BETs for removal of arsenic in water are: activated alumina, coagulation/filtration, lime softening, ion exchange and reverse osmosis.
 The District is very familiar with the cost of treating wells for arsenic using coagulation/filtration technology.
 Most of the time, the District is reducing the arsenic concentrations in wells 9A, 10, 11 and 13 to non-detect levels (<2.0 ppb).
-Any results below the detection limit of 2.0 ppb is considered zero by CDPH.
-Currently, the cost per 1,000 gallons to reduce arsenic is \$2.34, or \$123.35 per customer per year.
-If all the District's wells except for well 30 had to be treated for arsenic to below the DLR, the cost could be almost \$5,000,000.00 per year or almost \$400.00 per customer per year.
-The cost could be much higher or lower depending on the technology chosen and facilities constructed.
+Any results below the detection limit of 2.0 ppb is considered zero by the DDW.
+Currently, the approximate cost per 1,000 gallons to reduce arsenic is \$1.00, or \$22.00 per customer per year.
+This cost does not include debt service.
+If all the District's wells had to be treated for arsenic to below the DLR (in order to try and reach the PHG), the cost could be over \$2,000,000.00 per year or almost \$200.00 per customer per year.
+The cost could be much higher or lower depending on the technology chosen and size of facilities constructed.

 Gross Alpha: Gross alpha activity detections are typically due to uranium.
-Exceedences of gross alpha particle activity can be considered a substitute for the uranium measurement if the gross alpha particle activity does not exceed 5 pCi/L. The only well tested during this reporting period for gross alpha was well 34.
-The average of the five sampling taken at well 34 during this reporting period was 3.6 pCi/L. This is just above the DLR of 3.0 pCi/L. The MCL for gross alpha is 15 pCi/L and the MCLG is zero.
-Therefore, the average from well 34 exceeded the MCLG of zero.
+Exceedences of gross alpha particle activity can be considered a substitute for the uranium measurement if the gross alpha particle activity does not exceed 5 pCi/L. Wells 9A, 10, 11, 30, 31 and 34 were tested for gross alpha during the 2016-2018 time period.
+The range of detections was ND to 7.7 pCi/L.

+The MCL for gross alpha is 15 pCi/L and the MCLG is zero.
+The Method Detection Limit is 3.0 pCi/L. Well 34 was the only well that tested below the MDL and therefore was reported as not detected.

 The BET cited in the literature to remove gross alpha particle activity and uranium is reverse osmosis (RO).
-Treatment of water by RO is a very costly and energy-consuming process.
-The District has looked at using RO to treat brackish groundwater at an estimated cost of \$814.00 per acre-ft of water (primary desalting only).
-This translates into \$2.50 per 1,000 gallons of water treated.
-Based on production from well 34 in 2012, the cost to remove gross alpha particle activity using RO would cost approximately \$603,700.00 or \$51.40 per customer per year.
-If all the District's wells had to be treated for gross alpha particle activity using RO, the cost could be over \$10,000,000.00 per year or over \$800.00 per customer per year.
+Treatment of water by RO is a costly and energy-consuming process for the removal of one constituent.
+Currently, the cost to remove gross alpha using RO treatment is approximately \$400 per AF.
+If all the District's wells had to be treated for gross alpha particle activity using RO, the cost could be almost \$3,000,000.00 per year or over \$200.00 per customer per year.